 - Nervous system abnormalities – whereas fibromyalgia sufferers show nervous system changes that might change their perception of painful stimuli, people with chronic fatigue syndrome do not display similar changes.
 CFS is usually absent of nerve abnormalities.

 - Location of pain – CFS sufferers may certainly have pain, but it typically doesn’t present in predictable patterns.
 Fibromyalgia sufferers often have pain at similar sites.
-In fact, fibromyalgia was frequently diagnosed using a set of 18 painful or tender points at specific locations.
+In fact, doctors look for a set of 18 painful or tender points at specific locations to diagnose fibromyalgia.